-Corporate and Investment Banking (CIB)
+Corporate & Institutional Banking (CIB)

-The Corporate and Investment Banking business line in Luxembourg offers the Bank's customers, who are primarily corporate and institutional investors, products and services related to capital markets and financing in Luxembourg.
+The Corporate & Institutional Banking business line in Luxembourg offers the Bank customers, which are mostly businesses and institutions, products and services related to the capital markets and financing in Luxembourg.

-In 2014, due to the unfavorable economic environment, particularly in Europe, the Corporate and Investment Banking business had to deal with difficult market conditions.
-In the context of the implementation of new regulations to reduce systemic risk and strengthen the soundness of banks, the Corporate and Investment Banking business has continued to adapt its organisation in order to best serve its corporate clients and institutional investors.
+In a context of the transposition of the new regulations which aim to reduce systemic risk and to strengthen the soundness of banks, the Corporate & Institutional Banking business has adapted its systems to best serve its customers.